Rendering of the art site, view looking towards the northeast corner

 - Describe your capacity and/or experience to complete the scope of work

-- Explain why you value community engagement in your artistic process and share past examples of successfully incorporating this into a project
+- Explain why you value community engagement in your artistic process and share past examples of successfully incorporating community visions, values and voices into a project

 - If you are applying as a team, describe your individual roles on the team and how you anticipate working together